tonik/docs/introduction.md

 **Creating a theme which will be widely distributed (e.g. through WordPress.org repository)?**

-No. Strong reliance on modern toolset like Composer, NPM or Webpack requires a hight web development knowlage.
-It wasn’t designed with casual use in mind.
+No. Strong reliance on modern toolsets like Composer, NPM or Webpack requires a hight web development knowledge.
+It wasn’t designed for casual use in mind.

 **Creating an advanced website, which will be continuously developed?**